jayfiled/ruby/Refactoring/refactoring.md

     puts 3 < 4 ?
 "3 is less than 4!" : "3 is not less than 4."

+> Note: the puts expression is first, not prefixed on the strings you want to 'puts' to the console.

 Case Statements can be simplified:

     case language